 New YorkCrossFit, Bootcamp, HIIT

 Even the thought of CrossFit is either a terrifying concept or an adrenaline-pumping fitness challenge.
 Sure, it can yield insane results, but the injury rate is off the charts and a lot of your experience depends on the philosophies of the coaching staff.
 Enter BRICK New York, an atypical CrossFit box (douchey word that just means “gym”) that trades grit and minimalism for amenities and themed decor.
-Don’t worry, this spot hasn’t sold its soul in the name of appeal to the masses.
+Don’t worry, BRICK Grand Central hasn’t sold its soul in the name of appeal to the masses.
 The equipment and interior of the workout spaces are all no frills.
 But it’s certainly a lot more comfortable than most boxes and the coaches are on their sh@t when it comes to form and safety.

 There are tons of chances to compete at BRICK and you can even join a well-ranked team in the CrossFit games.
 Everyone who CrossFits at BRICK goes through the academy – a multi-week program that ensures you aren’t going to slowly cripple yourself.
 That said, if you aren’t quite ready to step up to the Olympic weightlifting podium, you don’t need to feel intimidated.
 There are NINE class options, only three of which are dedicated to CrossFit.
 The rest pull from the basic tenets of the genre without quite the same intensity – Mobility, Endurance (run run run), Flow, STRONG, FIT, and X (aka HIIT).
 If you have this much variety and still can’t find at least one thing that appeals to you, you are one picky SOB.